aptivator/easy-data-state-react/README.md

 pieces that are individually created and imported into dependent components.
 Change in an atom's value triggers re-processing of the atom-linked components.
 Such an approach is an improvement over Redux and Context.  `easy-data-state` does not implement a concept of an atom, but that of a data state.
-The latter is usually an entirety or a significant subset of data used by an application.
+The latter is an entirety or a significant subset of data used by an application.
 The abstraction implemented by `easy-data-state` allows interaction with an overarching data management entity versus dealing with an implicit collection of atomic pieces each managing its own state.

 Practically, this translates into a more economical code.
 Using atoms, more (probably way more) than one atom would have to be created.
 Each of the atoms have to be individually exported and imported.
 A component that uses three atoms would have to import them separately along with concomitant hooks and then invoke a respective hook with each atom.
-With `easy-data-state` this is unnecessary.
-Only one state object is usually created.
+With `easy-data-state` only one state object is usually created.
 If a component needs multiple pieces of data, then the data addresses can be specified as an array in one data state subscription hook call.
 If one of the observed data changes, `easy-data-state` will provide the subscribed-to data as one collection.

 Updating state values with this library requires just a state object.
 With atom-based systems, an atom has to be imported plus an appropriate hook.
-Atom then has to be "given" to a hook to get an atom’s value setter, which is then called.
+Atom then has to be passed to a hook to get an atom’s value setter, which is then called.
 To update the values of multiple atoms, the above process has to be repeated for each atom.
 Updating/writing multiple values with `easy-data-state` requires just one update call with data addresses and their new values specified as a plain object.

-Libraries such as Recoil are fairly large.  `easy-data-state` is under 400 lines with no dependencies.
+Libraries such as Recoil are fairly large.  `easy-data-state` and `easy-data-state-read` bindings are under 400 lines with no dependencies.
 The library is simpler, requires less code to use, is faster than the alternatives, and allows management of a complex data state through a single instance.